EricNeves/ericneves/README.md

 # Hey there, I'm Eric Neves 👋

-I'm a web development student and passionate about web technologies.
+I'm a web development and passionate about web technologies.

 - 🌏 I'm brazilian
 - 💻 Information security enthusiast